Skip to main content

 3. Archive script: runs when you archive a workspace

-In setup scripts, as in the terminal, you can use any of the Conductor environment variables.
-The scripts run using zshell.
+In your scripts, you can use any of the Conductor environment variables.
+Scripts run using zshell.
+Scripts are the trickiest part of Conductor.
+If you’re having trouble, reach out to us at [email protected].

 Setup script